maas-alliance/maas.guide/common-responsibilities/data-sharing.md

 User journies, from a MaaS perspective, typically start somewhere and end somewhere else.
 These 'somewheres' can be described in terms of space, or place, and time.
 For example, a person may go from a city center \(origin\) to a recreation area on the outskirts of the city \(destination\) on a Friday evening \(time\).

-When we start to collect origin/destination/time data for many journies, a picture starts to emerge, often resembling a 'heartbeat of the city'.
-This heartbeat can be used for many purposes, including urban planning or even scheduling an individual trip to avoid congesiton.
+When we start to collect origin/destination/time data for many journies, a picture starts to emerge, often resembling a 'heartbeat of the city' a flow of people through common corridors.
+These data and their representative 'pictures' can be used for many purposes, including urban planning or even scheduling an individual trip to avoid congesiton.